All Episodes

 They never did believe it.

-Well nobody ever saw the darn thing.
+Well, nobody ever saw the darn thing.

 Yeah.

-Um the future must not belong to those who slander the prophet of Islam.
+The future must not belong to those who slander the prophet of Islam.

-The few what do you make of that?
+What do you make of that?

-The future, Mike, what do you make?
+The future, Mike, what do you mean?

-Well, I think he's taking the focus off the fact that, you know, the the movie he's complaining about now is against the prophet of Islam, and the movie that he's got coming out is against Osama bin Laden.
+Well, I think he's taking the focus off the fact that, you know, the movie he's complaining about now is against the prophet of Islam, and the movie that he's got coming out is against Osama bin Laden.

 But I think they're still nervous that the reactions may very well still be the same.